Roasted Turkey

-I wanted to try a new turkey recipe this year so I went online to search for some recipes.
-I found an Alton Brown recipe that sounded interesting and delicious on the Food Network.
-Due to a busy week, I made the brine the night before I needed it.
-I let the turkey soak in the brine for 12 hours before roasting.
-The aromatics were steeped in the microwave before putting them in the cavity of the bird which I thought was clever.
-I simply seasoned the turkey with vegetable oil and black pepper.
-This turkey roasted for a few hours and turned out beautiful.
-The skin was crisp and golden and the meat was tender, juicy, and flavorful.
-We all thought this turkey was delicious.
+I wanted to try a new and easy roasted turkey recipe this year, so I decided to try Alton Brown’s roast turkey recipe, which sounded interesting and delicious.
+Due to a busy week, I made the brine the night before I needed to use it, and then let the turkey soak in the brine for 12 hours before roasting.
+The aromatics were steeped in the microwave and then added to the cavity of the bird, which I thought was a clever idea.
+This turkey was seasoned with vegetable oil and black pepper–that’s it!
+The turkey was roasted for a few hours and turned out beautiful!
+The skin was crisp and golden, and the meat was tender, juicy, and extra flavorful.
+We all thought this simple roast turkey recipe was delicious, and it paired nicely with some loaded stuffing (dressing), scalloped potatoes with leeks and thyme, green beans, mushrooms, and crispy shallots, as well as deviled eggs, cranberry sauce, and dinner rolls.

 Thaw the turkey completely in the refrigerator for a few days before roasting.

-Make the brine by combining the turkey stock, salt, brown sugar, black peppercorns, allspice berries, and candied ginger together in a saucepan over medium high heat.
+Make the brine by combining the turkey stock, salt, brown sugar, black peppercorns, allspice berries, and candied ginger in a saucepan over medium-high heat.
 Bring to a boil.
 Stir well and set aside to cool completely.
 Refrigerate the brine until you need to use it.

 Preheat the oven to 500 degrees.
 Line a roasting pan with a roasting rack.

-Remove the turkey from the brine and rinse well, inside and out.
-Pat very dry with paper towels then place on a roasting rack in a roasting tray.
-Slather vegetable oil all over the turkey then season with freshly cracked black pepper.
+Prepare the turkey by removing it from the brine and rinsing it well, inside and out.
+Pat very dry with paper towels, then place it on a roasting rack in a roasting tray.
+Slather the turkey with vegetable oil all over, then season with freshly cracked black pepper.

-Place the water, apple, onion, and cinnamon stick in a microwave proof bowl and cook on high for five minutes.
+Steep the aromatics by placing the water, apple, onion, and cinnamon stick in a microwave-proof bowl and cooking on high for five minutes.

 Ingredients